I took my wife to see this unusual show that has apparently been wowing audiences on five continents for 18 years.

 A female stand-up comic warms up the crowd with some dirty jokes, then introduces the stars of the show, two guys who come out wrapped in capes.
 They tell a few more dirty jokes, then ditch the capes and stand there naked.

 They do some warm-up exercises to get their dicks ready for the next hour of pulling, twisting, yanking, squeezing, and otherwise doing their damnedest to turn their dicks and balls into shapes that resemble things like hamburgers, eyeballs, birds, brains, hearts, Kim Kardashian’s rump, and the Loch Ness monster.

-The show is nothing but silliness, but somehow it works.
+The show is nothing but silliness, but somehow it works (at least for everyone but me and my wife).
 It’s geared more toward women than men, as women seem fascinated to discover that dicks can be stretched and contorted into weird shapes.
 Guys just watch, scratching their heads, wondering how this can be so entertaining to women, who scream and applaud wildly throughout.

 In fact, I’m sure most guys are sitting there thinking Jesus Christ, I can do that!
 People pay fifty bucks to watch this lunacy?
 My advice, guys: Don’t try this at home.
 Unless you’ve got a comedy act to go along with the dick tricks, your limp dick won’t be getting much applause from your significant other.
 The dudes on stage are professional comics and the show works because they’ve got charisma, funny facial expressions, impeccable timing, and need I say … balls.